codeoverflow-org/chatoverflow-wiki/services/StreamElements.md

 ## Plugin development with the StreamElements Event Input
 This simple example plugin logs all Subscriptions:

-For donations and follows just use the appropriate register method of the input.
+For other event types just use the appropriate register method of the input.
+The StreamElements event input is capable of all the following events:

+- Follows
+- Subscriptions
+- Donations
+- Cheers
+- Raids
+- Hosts

 For more information have a look at the [javadoc](http://docs.codeoverflow.org/chatoverflow-api/org/codeoverflow/chatoverflow/api/io/input/event/StreamElementsEventInput.html).